k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ### API Key

-API key authentication is the simplest method because it allows authenticating WS calls just by including a single key, where this simplicity also allows a client to make calls easily from various tools.
+API key authentication is the simplest method because it allows authenticating WS calls just by including a single key, where this simplicity also allows a client to make calls easily from various origins.

 The API Key shall be sent as the token value of the `Authorization: Bearer` header, for example: `Authorization: Bearer ABC`, where API Key is "ABC".